AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

 ### Task 5: Test the Model with New Images

+In this task, you will evaluate your trained model’s performance by testing it with new images of defective and non-defective parts using the Quick Test feature.

 #### Task 5.1 Testing the Model with New Defective Images

+In this task, you will use the Quick Test feature to test your trained model with a new image of a defective part and observe the prediction results.

 1. Click on the **Quick Test** button located in the top right corner of the screen.